 Piston Pin

 The piston pin is a piston part that is also known as a wrist pin or gudgeon pin.
 This pin is the hollow or solid shaft in the skirt section.
 There is a piston rod pivoted on this pin, held in the piston ring bushing.
-The function of the piston pin is to offer bearing support so the piston can function properly.
+The purpose of the piston pin is to offer bearing support so the piston can function properly.

 Piston Head